GiGurra/apio/README.md

 It is inspired by Tapir (scala).
 Again, this is an experiment.
 You should **_probably_** just generate your server and client from an OpenAPI spec instead.

+This library asks the question:

+* What do we need to describe an API using the Go type system?

+It lets you:

-You define your API in a type-safe way with declarative Go code, and then get access to type safe client and server APIs in go (no code generation).
+* Define your API in a type-safe way with declarative Go code
+* Get access to type safe client and server APIs in go (no code generation).

-You can also (in theory ;)) generate an OpenAPI/swagger spec from the API definition.
+* Generate an OpenAPI/swagger spec from the API definition.

-It asks the question:

-* What do we need to describe an API entirely within the Go type system, but to be able to always generate a valid API specification from it? (ofc it also has to work :D)

 ## Example